CodeReviewDAO/dxd_codereview/Reviews/519 - Onchain Surveys/2 - Signer integration/README.md

 # Final Conclusion

 The project would benefit greatly from a Continuous Integration (CI) Action on GitHub.
-Code documentation is not of high quality and further project documentation is needed.
+Code documentation is of acceptable quality and further project documentation is expected.
 Documentation provides information but it would benefit greatly from improvements and expansion.
-Coding practices and visual presentation of the project are of desirable quality.
-Usage testing was done using manual testing but additional automated tests for the frontend would be a better addition, they need special attention in upcoming milestones.
+Coding practices and visual presentation of the project are of exceptional quality.
+Unit tests are sufficient.

 Because of these reasons, reviewer suggests a resolution of PASS with Notes for this milestone.

 # Recommendation